Sphinkie/tiPhotoLocator/docs/readme.md

 - latitude et longitude
 - location name
 - province or state
 - Name of a sublocation.
 This sublocation name could either be the name of a sublocation to a city or the name of a well known location or (natural) monument outside a city.
-In the sense of a sublocation to a city this element is at the fifth level of a top-down geographical hierarchy.
 - WorldRegion